Your registration period went off without a hitch and you may be wondering what comes next. Below, we'll review some common scenarios.

-If the activity is within a different program
+If the activity is in a different program

-If the activity is within a different program, you must cancel the original invoice.
+If the activity is in a different program, you must cancel the original invoice.
 You may cancel the invoice without canceling the payment and then apply the existing payment to the new invoice.

 ⏪ A client wants to cancel and get a refund

 It's possible to cancel a registration and refund any payments that were made.
 If the client paid online via credit card, the amount can be refunded back to the same card.
 You can add a cancellation fee according to your policy (if you have one).

 Open the invoice and click on Cancel/Refund items.

 Select one or all the invoice items.